 New Yorker Stanley Sasine was drafted in 1943 and initially qualified for the Air Corps.
 That was over when they found out he was color blind and he went back to the infantry.
 He thought he was headed to Europe, but he found out that form he just signed meant he volunteered for Merrill's Marauders.

-The air strip in Burma was under fire when Stanley Sasine arrived, part of a group reinforcing Merrill's Marauders.
+The air strip in Burma was under fire when Stanley Sasine arrived as part of a group reinforcing Merrill's Marauders.
 The unit specialized in precise hit and run operations.
 When they found out he was color blind, he was made 1st Scout.
 That malady allowed him to spot hidden Japanese in the jungle better than anyone.
-Their main goal was a Japanese held airport, the last enemy air access to the area.

 It was the last assault for Merrill's Marauders by that name.
 During the operation, they officially became Rangers.
 Years later, Stanley Sasine finally received his Ranger tab and then, the Bronze Star that every Marauder was due.